iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 > unfortunately, COVIDCard NI Has stopped so the app is useless as it just crashes And i wish people could read the words NI 'Northern Ireland' and stop moaning that its not working in your area as it clearly says Northern Ireland in the Description a few times on the download page. only problem i have with app is it don't load and just crashes.<br> :date: __2020-07-31 13:04:30__

 > Slow<br> :date: __2020-07-30 23:13:46__

-> Can't access the tracker app via the link on this app.
-Get error 403.
-No point in having this app if not linked to tracker app<br> :date: __2020-07-30 20:17:27__